khayyamsaleem/quiplash-clone/README.md

 **Jody Simpson** - (NYU '19) [jodz959](https://github.com/jodz959)

 Jody is currently a senior in CAS majoring in Computer Science.
-After graduation this May, she is heading to JP Morgan and Chase to begin her role as a Software Engineer.
+After graduation this May, she will be working as a software engineer.